 Oh hey there!

-My name is Martha Edwards and I'm a UX researcher and designer living in London, England, although I'm originally from Canada (What's that all aboot, eh?)
+My name is Martha Edwards and I’m a UX researcher and designer currently living in Ottawa, Ontario, on a secondment from my role as a Senior UX Researcher with the UK Government.

 I started my professional career as a freelance writer – my work has been featured in places like aol and Huffington Post.
 I’ve also done corporate writing for websites and intranets, and I work as a professional photographer and designer on the side too.

 In 2010, I joined local government at the City of Calgary, and discovered that I loved serving the public.
 Initially, my job was to develop and implement content design best practices for their high-profile website redesign, but my role quickly evolved to include usability testing.
 Usability testing led to an awareness of user needs, and that turned into a career in user research.